 If you land in Athens, you can also get to Lefkada by bus.
 The journey takes around 5 hours and there are several buses per day.

 If you travel during the summer months make sure you book your seat ahead of time since the demand will be high.
 One-way KTEL bus tickets are 34 euros, while return tickets cost 64 euros (returns are valid for one month).

 The buses leave from KTEL Athens Central Bus Station – Kifisos.
 To get there from Eleftherios Venizelos International Airport you can get bus X93, it’s a 24h direct service.
 The journey takes a little over an hour, depending on traffic conditions of course.

 Since Lefkada is conveniently connected by a small, floating bridge to mainland Greece, there’s no ferry from Athens (or from any other mainland port) to the island.

-The two ports of Lefkada, Nidri (located on the east coast) and Vassiliki (located on the south of the island), only operate ferries to the surrounding islands:
+The two ports of Lefkada, Nidri (located on the east coast) and Vassiliki (located on the south of the island), only operate ferries to the nearby islands: